logux/docs/3-concepts/2-action.md

 ## Sending Actions from Client to Server

-When you added new action to the log, Logux will update application state and will try to send the action to the server in background.
-If client doesn’t have Internet connection right now, Logux will keep the action in the memory and will send action to the server automatically, when client will get the connection.
+When you added a new action to the log, Logux will update the application state and will try to send the action to the server in the background.
+If the client doesn’t have Internet connection right now, Logux will keep the action in the memory and will send action to the server automatically, when the client gets the connection.

 We recommend to use Optimistic UI: do not show loaders when you change data (save the form and press a Like button).